bangome/gotp/privacy-policy.md

-# Privacy Policy for Google Authenticator Chrome Extension
+# Privacy Policy for Google OTP for Chrome

 **Last updated: December 2024**

 ## Introduction

-This Privacy Policy describes how the Google Authenticator Chrome Extension ("we", "our", or "us") collects, uses, and protects your information when you use our Chrome extension.
+This Privacy Policy describes how the Google OTP for Chrome Extension ("we", "our", or "us") collects, uses, and protects your information when you use our Chrome extension.

 ## Information We Collect